 Conduction of fire investigations to determine the origin and cause of fires and/or hazardous conditions and prosecution of suspects involved in Arson, Illegal Burning or Insurance Fraud crimes.

-The Division is comprised of a Bureau Chief, two (2) Assistant Fire Marshals (Plans Review-New Construction and Existing Construction), and three (3) full-time inspectors.
+The Division is comprised of a Fire Marshal (Battalion Chief rank), two (2) Assistant Fire Marshals (Plans Review-New Construction and Existing Construction), and three (3) full-time inspectors.
 To ask a question, give a suggestion, or let us know how we are doing, you can call us directly at 704-920-5517 or e-mail us at

 Have you recently had a fire inspection or other type of meeting with a Fire Inspector with the department?
 If so please take a few minutes to participate in our performance survey.
 Click here to access the survey.